kubeflow/examples/mnist/README.md

        gcloud projects get-iam-policy ${PROJECT} --format=yaml
        ```

-     * The output should look like
+     * The output should look like the following

        ```
         bindings: